Timeline of Aboriginal history of Western Australia: 1881–1899

-The sixty years from 1881 to the 1940s can be neatly divided into two by the passage of the 1905 Aboriginal Act, which created institutionalised racism and created what amounted to Aboriginal "concentration camps" in which the Aboriginal people were to be confined until the race became extinct.
-It began with the Fairburn Report which first drew attention to the "Aboriginal Problem."
-This institutionalised racism, like the racism of the Nazi period in Germany, the racism of the southern states of the US, and the racism of South Africa, reached its peak in the 1930s.
+The sixty years from 1881 to the 1940s can be neatly divided into two by the passage of the 1905 Aboriginal Act, which established institutionalised racism and created what amounted to Aboriginal "concentration camps" in which the Aboriginal people were to be confined until the race became extinct.
+It began with the Fairburn Report which first drew attention to the "Aboriginal Problem".
+This institutionalised racism—like the racism of the Nazi period in Germany, that of the southern states of the US, and that of South Africa—reached its peak in the 1930s.
 The "final solution to the Aboriginal problem" was to take all children from Aboriginal parents, who were considered as "biologically capable of having children, but not socially capable of raising them."
 This "solution" continued beyond this period until well into the 1970s.
 The major task confronting Aboriginal people throughout this period was how their cultures could survive.